Education

 The National Technical University of Athens is Greece's historic technical university and the country's top computer-science school.
 It has a particularly strong tradition in electrical engineering, computer engineering and applied mathematics.

-The NTUA degree gave me the full computer-science base: algorithms, data structures, computational complexity, databases, systems and software engineering.
+At NTUA, I built the full computer-science base: algorithms, data structures, computational complexity, databases, systems and software engineering.

-The specialization was closer to intelligent systems and applied mathematics: computer vision, robotics, control systems, optimization and the continuous models used to describe movement, signals and physical systems.
+I then specialized closer to intelligent systems and applied mathematics: computer vision, robotics, control systems, optimization and the continuous models used to describe movement, signals and physical systems.

 Academic Work